-• Registering for School: Either you or your student's Homestay Coordinator can accompany him/her to registration.
-Your student's high school has already received your student's full application, which includes his/her immunization/vaccination records as well as high school transcript.
+• Registering for School: Your student's high school has already received your student's full application, which includes his/her immunization/vaccination records as well as high school transcript.
 However, on registration day, make sure your student also brings this information with him/her.
-If your student needs additional immunizations, his/her insurance does not cover this, and all costs are to be incurred by the student. • First Day of School: Feel free to ask a guidance counselor to assign your student a buddy for the day to show him/her around school or to sit with him/her at lunch (some schools do this regardless).
+If your student needs additional immunizations, his/her insurance does not cover this, and all costs are to be incurred by the student.

+• First Day of School: Feel free to ask a guidance counselor to assign your student a buddy for the day to show him/her around school or to sit with him/her at lunch (some schools do this regardless).
 Encourage your student to get involved in activities early on in order to make friends and adjust more quickly.
 When choosing classes, make sure students are taking an English and American History course and maintain a full academic course load.
-Encourage your student to use school resources (guidance counselor, school website) to find a list of activities in which he or she would like to participate.
+Encourage your student to use school resources (quidance counselor, school website) to find a list of activities in which he or she would like to participate.